TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-In the menu we can find other endpoints `about.html` and `services.html`, but nothing relevant in those pages.
+The navigation menu includes additional endpoints, `about.html` and `services.html`, but neither contains relevant information.

 <br />